 Our activities schedule begins with the First Weekend in May, and ends with the first weekend in October.
 See our Events Schedules for a list of our themed weekends with planned activities.
-Our planned activities include free crafts, ceramics program ($) Memorial Day - Labor Day, and wagon rides, kiddie train rides (on selected weekends only), and much, much more!
+Our planned activities include free crafts, ceramics program ($) on select weekends Memorial Day - Labor Day, wagon rides, kiddie train rides (on selected weekends only), and much, much more!

 Camping is all about family and having fun!
 Join us for our themed weekends with planned activities!
 The events are the themed weekends and provides an over view of what's happening.
 The Ducky News is our Weekend activity schedule that lists when the activities are happening, what is happening, and where it's happening.
 Every camper is provided a written copy at check in!
 Make sure you get yours so you don't miss any of the fun!

 Ginny will be here to teach ceramics classes most weekends($) from Memorial Day Through Labor Day Weekend, and them for Pumpkinfest and Halloween Weekends!

 Ginny does charge a modest fee per piece and for materials.
 Prices vary by piece.
 There are pieces you can finish in one day!